ksivamuthu/cloud-dapr-demo/README.md

 # Dapr Runtime Demo

-Demo of Dapr runtime and seamless integration of cloud providers
+Demo of Dapr runtime and seamless integration of cloud providers.

+Presented at ONETUG July 9, 2020.
+Slides are [here](./docs/DaprTalk.pptx)

 ## Overview